shrine-maiden-heavy-industries/sol/docs/hardware/bringup_guide.rst

 You can build and run the firmware in one step by invoking ``make``.
-In order to ensure your firmware matches the hardware it’s running on, you’ll need to provide the hardware revision using the ``BOARD_REVISION_MAJOR`` and ``BOARD_REVISION_MINOR`` make variables.
+In order to ensure your firmware matches the hardware it's running on, you'll need to provide the hardware revision using the ``BOARD_REVISION_MAJOR`` and ``BOARD_REVISION_MINOR`` make variables.

-The board’s hardware revision is printed on its silkscreen in a ``r(MAJOR).(MINOR)`` format.
+The board's hardware revision is printed on its silkscreen in a ``r(MAJOR).(MINOR)`` format.
 Board ``r0.2`` would have a ``BOARD_REVISION_MAJOR=0`` and a ``BOARD_REVISION_MINOR=2``.
-If your board’s revision ends in a ``+``, do not include it in the revision number.
+If your board's revision ends in a ``+``, do not include it in the revision number.

 An example invocation for a ``r0.2`` board might be: